US STOCKS-Futures slide as EU summit hopes wane

 * New home sales data on tap

-NEW YORK, June 25 (Reuters) - U.S. stock index futures fell sharply on Monday as expectations waned that a European Union summit this week would help calm the escalating euro zone debt crisis.
+NEW YORK, June 25 (Reuters) - U.S. stock index futures fell sharply on Monday as expectations waned that a European Union summit this week would help soothe the escalating euro zone debt crisis.

 Greece’s new prime minister and finance minister will miss the meeting scheduled for Thursday and Friday, due to illness, which also delayed a visit to Athens by Greece’s international lenders.